UnitedMasters: Partnerships

 In 2018, UnitedMasters announced a global partnership with the NBA.

 In early 2019, UnitedMasters artists helped launch the Bose Frames products by featuring the product in their music videos.
 UnitedMasters helped identify ambassadors for the campaign and Bose assisted in the development and promotion of each artist's music videos.

 In a 2019 partnership with iHeartRadio and AT&T, UnitedMasters helped major radio stations including Power 105.1 in New York City and Real 92.3 in Los Angeles celebrate emerging artists in their cities.
 Through 'The Come Up Show' series, independent artists got the opportunity to submit music for the chance to receive major radio play, $25,000, and a distribution deal through UnitedMasters.

 Also in 2019, UnitedMasters announced a partnership with NBA 2K20.

-In June 2020, UnitedMasters has partnered up with Cash App to launch a new grant program called "Cash for Change", to highlight songs by artists that address social and political climate.
+In June 2020, UnitedMasters launched "Cash for Change", a joint venture with mobile payment service Cash App to highlight songs by artists who address political and social issues, predominantly climate change.

-In August 2020, UnitedMasters and TikTok announced a partnership to allow TikTok artists to distribute their original songs through all streaming platforms, Spotify, Apple Music and YouTube among others.
-It will also allow artists to sign deals with brands like the NBA.
+In August 2020, UnitedMasters partnered with TikTok to enable music from creators who have joined UnitedMasters to be promoted onto the platform's Commercial Music Library.
+The partnership was intended to translate trending activity into musical success; several artists who utilize UnitedMasters have found success on the app, such as NLE Choppa and BMW Kenny.

-In September 2020, UnitedMasters has partnered up with Twitch to feature licensed music for creators.
+In September 2020, UnitedMasters partnered up with Twitch to feature licensed music for creators.
 That also includes with CDBaby, Distrokid, and other music distributors.

 In March 2021, UnitedMasters raised $50m in a Series B venture round.
 Funding was led by Apple Inc, with follow-on funding by Google's corporate umbrella Alphabet and Andreessen Horowitz.

-In August 2021, UnitedMasters, Symphonic Distribution, and Horus Music partnered with music funding company, beatBread, to offer clients more access to capital. beatBread's chordCashAI technology provides an automated advance experience for independent musicians while enable clients to choose their own terms and retain ownership of their music.
+In July 2023, UnitedMasters partnered with 1789, a record label owned by Nigerian music producer, Sarz to promote artists and producers across the five regions of Africa.

+In April 2024, UnitedMasters partnered with Nine+ Records, a record label owned by American-Nigerian singer and songwriter, Davido to focus on artist development, A&R, and comprehensive support for new signees across various genres, including Afrobeats, hip-hop, R&B, and Latin music.